Essex Court Chambers London chambers

 The Legal Cheek View

-Essex Court Chambers belongs to the bar’s so-called “magic circle” and is one of the country’s leading sets when it comes to commercial law and public international law.
-Founded in 1961, the set is now made up of 109 barristers of whom almost half (52) are KCs!
+Essex Court Chambers belongs to the bar’s so-called “Magic Circle” and is one of the country’s leading sets when it comes to commercial law and public international law.
+Founded in 1961, the set is now made up of 116 barristers of whom almost half (52) are KCs!
 The set is a strong training ground for future senior judges.
-Baroness Higgins, the first female President of the International Court of Justice, and Tim Eicke, a judge of the European Court of Human Rights, are just two of the set’s notable former tenants.
+Baroness Higgins, the first female president of the International Court of Justice, and Tim Eicke, a judge of the European Court of Human Rights, are just two of the set’s notable former tenants.
+Other figures that might ring a bell include Lord Justice Kerr, Lord Mustill, Lord Steyn, Lord Saville, and Lord Thomas.
 It is certainly a prestigious place!

 Continue reading